theunicornguild/myrent/03_renters/05_python_1_creating_renters.md

        form = RenterForm()
    return render(request, 'renter/add.html', {'form': form})
 ```
-#mention that we'll be creating this template next

 But in the case that the request isn’t `POST` then it will generate an empty form and send it as context to the user when it directs him to the add renter template page.

+We will be creating this template in the next step so hold on.

 ### Creating a template

 #there is no templates folder in the main app to go to
-Now go to `main/templates/` and create a folder and call it `renter` inside of it create a new file and name it `add.html` and type the following
+Now go to `main` and create a folder and call it `templates` then inside of that newly created folder create a folder and call it `renter` inside of it create a new file and name it `add.html` .

+It should look like this `main/templates/renter/add.html`.

+and type the following inside the file.

 ```html
 {% extends 'base.html' %} {% load crispy_forms_tags %} {% block main %}